Dicelette/i18n/en/docusaurus-plugin-content-docs/current/admin/config/import_export.md

 - If omitted, it will include **all** characters, regardless of the sheet status.

 The exported CSV file uses a semicolon as the separator.

+[^1]: It is possible to use a forum, which will automatically create a post for the character.
+The player (and administrators) will be mentioned in the post.